 Mason jars are filled with creamy chocolate chia seed pudding.

-So when I announced recently that I was creating a How to Make Chia Seed Pudding post, his first question was, “Will there be a chocolate chia pudding?”
+So when I announced recently that I was creating a How to Make Chia Seed Pudding post, the first question was, “Will there be a chocolate chia pudding?”

 Is that even a question?!
 Of course there would be!
 Because chocolate chia seed pudding is THE BEST kind there is!